BitDoctor.ai

 BR measured by BitDoctor was assessed against BR as measured with a respiration belt.
 All tests were conducted by researchers with experience in data collection, signal processing, and machine learning.

-Over 10,000 test subjects took part in the test.
-The subjects were recruited from the Affiliated Hospital of Hangzhou Normal University in China and the University of Toronto in Canada.
+The subjects were recruited from Affiliated Hospitals.
 There were no exclusion criteria when recruiting participants, although most participants were healthy adults above 18 years of age.
 Table 9 displays a summary of participant characteristics.

 Average Age